 If the reason for cancellation does not fall within one of those given above, for example, you do not want to travel, your leave is cancelled by your employer (other than HM Forces or the police) and so on, you will have to pay a cancellation charge to the owner based on the number of days before the arrival date at the property that we receive notice, as shown in the following table.
 This means that if you have paid the balance of your total booking cost and then have to, or want to, cancel, you may receive a refund of part of the cost.
 However, if you have not paid your total booking cost, including any booking fee and the premiums for any insurance (if you have bought this) by the time of your cancellation, you may have to make a further payment to cover the cancellation charge.

-Number of days before the start of your trip that we receive your notice to cancel
+Number of days before the start of your

 More than 70 days